 Date: 19 February 2021

-Fashion in Multiple Chinas, a book from Wessie Ling, Professor of Transcultural Arts and Design at London Met’s School of Art, Architecture and Design and Director of CREATURE, has recently been released in paperback.
+Design History Society's awarded book Fashion in Multiple Chinas, co-edited by Wessie Ling, Professor of Transcultural Arts and Design at London Met’s School of Art, Architecture and Design and Director of CREATURE, has recently been released in paperback.
 The book explores how a multitude of Chinese fashions operate across the widespread, fragmented and diffused Chinese diaspora.

 They also demonstrate how the making of Chinese fashion is composed of numerous layers, often involving a web of global entanglements between manufacturing and circulation, retailing and branding.
 Chapters cover the mechanics of the PRC fashion industry, the creative economy of Chinese fashion, its retail and branding, and the cultural identity of Chinese fashion from the diaspora comprising the transglobal landscape of fashion production.

 A section of a chapter of the book by Juan Juan Wu, focused on contemporary Chinese fashion and the increasing global integration of Chinese and Western fashion production, distribution and consumption, has recently been published by the South China Morning Post.

 Dr Tim Lindgren from the Queensland University of Technology said the book “offers an established foundation of rigorous scholarly enquiry that enables further study of the future of Chinese fashion,” while Professor Peter McNeil, University Technology Sydney, said “This impressive book re-frames all general and many specialist understandings of Chinese fashion.
 It turns on its head nearly everything I was taught and have imagined about dress in China, from the period of Mao to the present day.”